 - The Old town of Wurzburg at River Main’s right bank.

 Today, it is pedestrianized and used chiefly for social events and sightseeing for tourists.
-During warm summer nights, travelers and locals mingle together on the bridge to socialize and make new friends while drinking the famous Franconian Wine.
+During warm summer nights, travelers and locals mingle on the bridge to socialize and make new friends while drinking the famous Franconian Wine.

 With only a few-minute walk from the Marienberg Fortress, visitors can reach the Maschukuli Tower.
 It is an additional feature of the Marienberg Fortress constructed to bolster the southern portion of the stronghold.